Renscq/riboParser/README.md

 $ rsem-prepare-reference \
  -p 12 \
  --gtf ../norm/gene.norm.gtf ../GCF_000146045.2_R64_genomic.fna ./rsem-index/rsem
 ```

 ## 3. Data preprocessing and alignment

-In order to introduce the analysis process and usage of RiboParser, RNA-seq and Ribo-seq data from dataset GSE67387 are used as examples here.
+In order to introduce the analysis process and usage of `RiboParser`, RNA-seq and Ribo-seq data from dataset `GSE67387` are used as examples here.

 ```shell
 # dataset